Structures of elastoinertial turbulence in pipe flow: Results and discussion

 \subsection{EIT at $\Rey=3000$, $\Wi=35$, and $L=10$}

-To explore the effect of pipe length on EIT dynamics, we performed a simulation in a domain twice the length of pipe discussed in Subsection \ref{result_sec1}, but at the same $\Rey$ and $\Wi$, and analyzed VESPOD energy spectra.
+To explore the effects of pipe length on EIT dynamics, we performed a simulation in a domain twice the length of pipe discussed in Subsection \ref{result_sec1}, but at the same $\Rey$ and $\Wi$.
+The velocity and stretch fields corresponding to EIT in the longer pipe are shown in figure \ref{EIT_snapshots_means_pipe_Wi35_Re3000_L10.pdf}.
+We analyze VESPOD spectra to identify the dominant coherent structures underlying it and how pipe length affects them.
 The leading eigenvalue of the VESPOD spectrum of each wavenumber structure contains a dominant contribution to the total mechanical energy and has three distinct peaks similar to the shorter pipe.
-We visualize the leading eigenvalue of different wavenumber structures as a function of wave speed and find that the wave speeds corresponding to peaks in the leading eigenvalues are nearly independent of the wavenumber of structures (figure \ref{eigenmode_vs_wave_speed_L10.pdf}$a$).
+We visualize the leading eigenvalue of different wavenumber structures as a function of wave speed and find that the wave speeds corresponding to peaks in the leading eigenvalues are nearly independent of the wavenumber of structures (figure \ref{eigenmode_vs_wave_speed_L10.pdf}($a$)).
 This shows that traveling waves with high wavenumber ($\kappa \geq 2$) are harmonics of the fundamental wave ($\kappa=1$).
-This is also evident from figure \ref{eigenmode_vs_wave_speed_L10.pdf}$b$, where we see three distinct families of traveling waves originating from the simple harmonic excitation of respective fundamental waves.
+This is also evident from figure \ref{eigenmode_vs_wave_speed_L10.pdf}($b$), where we see three distinct families of traveling waves originating from the simple harmonic excitation of respective fundamental waves.
 We have also visualized the structures of different traveling waves in figure \ref{mode_structure_ur_mode_k1to6_L10.pdf}.
 We would like to emphasize that the traveling waves having an even wavenumber ($\kappa=2,4, \ldots$) in the pipe of $L=10$ are the same traveling waves discovered in the pipe of $L=5$.
 However, the traveling waves with an odd wavenumber ($\kappa=1,3,5, \ldots$) in the pipe of $L=10$ are new and do not exist in the pipe of $L=5$ because they do not satisfy the periodicity in the shorter domain.
-We also note that the energy associated with $\kappa=2$ structures is higher than that of $\kappa = 1$ structures (at least for the first two families of traveling waves), suggesting that the structures having wavelength $5$ units still dominate even in the pipe of $L=10$ (figure \ref{eigenmode_vs_wave_speed_L10.pdf}$a$).
+We also note that the energy associated with $\kappa=2$ structures is higher than that of $\kappa = 1$ structures (at least for the first two families of traveling waves), suggesting that the structures having wavelength $5$ units still dominate even in the pipe of $L=10$ (figure \ref{eigenmode_vs_wave_speed_L10.pdf}($a$)).
 This indicates that the pipe of $L=5$ is long enough to capture the dominant structures.